Most Active Stories

 NINA TANDON: I work in a lab where we take cells out of their native environment and we feed them, sterilely of course, with what we call cell culture media, which is like their food.
 And we grow them in incubators, but what we're really trying to do in my lab is to engineer tissues out of them.
 What does that even mean?
 Well, it means growing an actual heart, let's say, or grow a piece of bone that can be put into the body.
 Let's take the example of the heart - the topic of a lot of my research.
 What makes the heart unique?
 Well, the heart beats - rhythmically, tirelessly, faithfully.
 We copy this in the lab by outfitting cell culture systems with electrodes.
 These electrodes act like mini pacemakers to get the cells to contract in the lab.

-RAZ: How far are we from going spare parts for our bodies?
+RAZ: How far are we from growing spare parts for our bodies?

 RAZ: I mean, this could end that whole system of organ donations.